 There are reasons why some stocks are priced unreasonably high and others are not.

 Public Facing: Everyone has heard of Amazon, and most people have bought something from them.
 It gives the illusion that they are very profitable (they’re not).
 No one who’s not in the railroad business has heard of WAB.
-The fact that WAB grows earnings much faster than AMZN doesn’t matter.
+The fact that WAB is growing earnings rapidly doesn’t matter.
 AMZN gets the big PE.

 Boring: Railroads are boring.
 The MF SA board for WAB has had a total of 143 posts since it was recommended back in 2012.
 Just 15 this year.
 The MF HG board has had 33 posts total since 2012.
 That’s 33 posts!
 The fact that the STOCK isn’t boring and has gone straight up didn’t make a difference.
 XPO and WPRT had exciting stories.
 The fact was that neither of them had ever made a dime of profits.
 They crashed.